 Also try an Advanced Search in which you look for case studies in the Subject field, combined with your specific need (entrepreneurship? strategy?) as a Keyword.
 Add case* in the Title field as well to increase your chance of getting books that contain large numbers of cases.
 You can also start by searching for books that have cases in the title AND "case studies" in the subject.

 In the SFU Library catalogue, try searching for theses & graduating projects by SFU Business students.
 Such publications often involve specific case studies.
 Try searching the catalogue again, but this time combine the word theses (plural) with your topic.
-See these sample searches for example theses AND electronic commerce // theses AND dettwiler.
+See these sample searches for example theses AND "electronic commerce" // theses AND "electronic arts".
 Also, try Dissertations and Theses Abstracts and Index for theses completed elsewhere.
 See our guide to Finding University Theses and Projects from Simon Fraser and Other Universities for more suggestions.

 - In Business Source Complete enter your search terms, then either check off the Document Type Case study or include the Subject Case studies as part of your search.